 - Value is what you get or create – this is what makes something valuable in your eyes.
 This is highly malleable, context-sensitive and at the root of your satisfaction (or lack thereof) in the work you do.
 (Plural/unit = Value Elements)

 There’s value that you will want to create or get for yourself, like Credibility, Great Story to Tell and Fresh Experiences.
 There’s value that you will want to create for others (including the organisation and team mates), like Social Impact, and Great Collegial Relationships.
-For more on the notion of Value and how it might be exchanged.
+For more on the notion of Value and how it might be exchanged, read this blog post.